uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_summary.rst

-1. Before session creation user can get implementation capabilities by using :cpp:func:`MFXEnumImplementations` function to discover supported encoders/decoders or VPP filters with their suppoorted color format and memory types.
+1. Before session creation user can get implementation capabilities by using :cpp:func:`MFXEnumImplementations` function to discover supported encoders/decoders or VPP filters with their supported color format and memory types.
 2. Once session is created, use can use **Query** functions to obtain low level implementation capabilities.